Last Update: 8/9/20

 For instance, the buyer may waive his or her right to receive the property in a certain condition if the seller agrees to lower the price.

 Risk of Loss and a Florida Real Estate Lawyer

 Before anyone signs a real estate contract in Florida, it is wise to read through all of the provisions in the agreement.
 Don’t just rely on the realtor or lawyer.
-All that boilerplate is inserted there for a reason.
+All that boilerplate language is inserted there for a reason.

-A good piece of advice if you are faced with fire damage or other casualty before closing or you would like someone to make sure that all of your basis are covered before you sign a contract, is to at least speak with an experienced Florida real estate lawyer to learn about your rights.
+A good piece of advice if you are faced with fire damage or other casualty before closing or you would like someone to make sure that all of your basis are covered before you sign the contract, is to speak with an experienced Florida real estate lawyer to learn about your rights.
 Most real estate lawyers, like Larry Tolchinsky, offer a free initial consultation (over the phone or in person, whichever you prefer) to answer your questions.

 If you found this information helpful, please share this article and bookmark it for your future reference.